Saint Martin's Island: Tourism

-Saint Martin Island has become a tourist spot, and Eight shipping liners run daily trips to the island.
+Saint Martin Island has become a tourist spot, and eight shipping liners run daily trips to the island.
 Nowadays, tourist has become friendly to Eco tourism.
-Consequently, eco friendly resort- Josnaloy Beach Resort has become popular to them.
 Tourists can book their trip either from Chittagong or from Cox's Bazar.
 The surrounding coral reef has an extension named Chera Dwip.
 A small bush is there, which is the only green part.
 People do not live on this part, so it is advisable for the tourists to go there early and come back by afternoon.

 A number of efforts have been proposed to preserve the several endangered species of turtles that nest on the island, as well as the corals, some of which are found only on Narikel Jinjira.
 Pieces of the coral reef are being removed to be sold to tourists.
 Nesting turtles are sometimes taken for food, and their hatchlings are often distracted by the twinkling lights along the beach.
 Fish, a few recently discovered, are being overfished.
 Every year the fishermen must venture further out to sea to get their catch.
-Most of them use motorless boats.
+Most of them use motor-less boats.